CumulusNetworks/docs/content/cumulus-netq-40/Whats-New/_index.md

 <!-- vale off -->
 ## What's New in NetQ 4.0.1
 <!-- vale on -->
-NetQ 4.0.1 is a maintenance release that contains refer to the {{<link title="NVIDIA Cumulus NetQ 4.0 Release Notes" text="bug fixes">}} and one new feature:
+NetQ 4.0.1 is a maintenance release that contains {{<link title="NVIDIA Cumulus NetQ 4.0 Release Notes" text="several bug fixes">}} and one new feature:

 - Support for Cumulus Linux 4.4.